Hollywood actress

-Hollywood actress Angelina Jolie says she decided to go public about opting to have an elective double mastectomy to "encourage every woman" to think about their own risk of breast cancer.
+Angelina Jolie says she decided to go public about opting to have an

-The 37-year-old was told by doctors that she had an 87% risk of developing breast cancer without this radical treatment because of genes she inherited from her mother.
+The 37-year-old was told by doctors that she had an 87% risk

+genes she inherited from her mother.
 Jolie explained that her mother fought breast cancer for nearly a decade and died at the age of 56.

 While most women will not have the same access to expensive private medical care as Jolie, testing for high-risk breast cancer genes is available in many developed health systems around the world.

-The NHS in the UK offers free testing to anyone who could be at high risk because they have a strong family history of the disease.
-Most cases of breast cancer are not caused by inherited genes, but around one in 500 people carries a gene that puts them at high risk.
+at high risk because they have a strong family history of the disease.
+Most cases of breast cancer are

+Surgery to remove both breasts can slash this lifetime risk down to about 5%.
 Jade effect Jolie hopes that by speaking out about her own experience more women will get tested.

 Jolie is not the first celebrity to change women's attitudes to cancer.